 Bad breath, also known as halitosis, is an unpleasant odor that originates from the mouth.
 It’s common for people to suffer from bad breath occasionally, but if it’s persistent, it could be a sign of an underlying dental or medical issue.
-Listed below are some of the common causes of bad breath.
+Contact us to learn more!

 The number one cause of bad breath is gum disease.
 In fact, about three-quarters of people with gum disease report having chronic bad breath as a result.
 That’s because the bacteria that normally live in your mouth turn food particles into acids that eat away at the gum line.
 As the bacteria build-up, the infection spreads and affects the bone that surrounds and supports your teeth.
 Eventually, the bone is destroyed, causing teeth to become loose and eventually fall out.
 When teeth are lost, the gums often recede, and this causes even more problems with foul breath.
 Recent studies have shown that treating periodontal disease also improves your chances of avoiding heart disease.